yellowmessenger/documentation/docs/cookbooks/voice-as-channel/voicearchitecture.md

     >  **Incoming request from**: User number +9187386*****
     > **Send request to**: Company number +9178903****1

-3. Yellow cloud verifies company number to identify the Bot.
+3. Yellow cloud verifies the company number to identify the Bot.

     > Ex: User number +9187386***** belongs to XYZ company.
 Initilize XYZ bot.

-4. Starts the welcome flow (to begin a conversation).
-Welcome flow is the first flow which gets executed when the bot starts conversing.
+4. Starts the home flow (to begin a conversation).
+This is the first flow which gets executed when the bot starts conversation.

     > Ex: #WelcomeFlow > Hey!
 I am XYZ bot, what is your name?

 ![](https://i.imgur.com/NIUnZLq.png)

-5. First node of the flow will get processed on the Yellow platform and be sent to the Telephony platform.
+5. First node of the flow will be processed on the Yellow platform and sent to the Telephony platform.

     > Ex: Question nodes text is converted to speech - "Hey!
 I am XYZ bot, what is your name?"

-6. The bot request will be heard by the user in form of voice output.
+6. The user hears the bot's request in form of speech.

 ![](https://i.imgur.com/QfKYRS4.png)